crlimacastro/Message-In-A-Bottle/README.md

 Server Storage - the most obvious improvement would be to store the message pools in an external, persistent server storage so that messages are saved between server reloads.

-Saved Messages Extra Controls - I would also add the ability for users to "Forget" a saved message, the way Admins can delete one from the pool.
-I would, in general, add more functionality and controls over saved information and how it is displayed (different sorting methods, for example).
+Add more functionality and controls over saved information and how it is displayed (different sorting methods, for example).

 Most Popular Topics - I would add a feature to the API and the app screen (where the user fetches random messages) that would show the most popular topics that people write about.
 As a suggestion of what to look for.